This is a follow-up post to our part one blog that dealt with Whalers in the Galapagos Islands.

 Whaling in the Galapagos Islands involved a lot of physical work, patience, geographical coverage, and certainly an optimal “season.”
 This entailed longer stays in Galapagos waters, which meant a greater need for both water and food.
 When crude petroleum was discovered, whaling for whale oil pretty much faded out as a profitable activity.
 In the case of whaling in the Galapagos Islands, it didn’t manage to last for more than five decades.
 However, five decades was still enough time for whalers to create a huge impact on the natural environment.
 They decimated huge populations of giant tortoises, accidentally introduced certain species of animals while others were deliberately introduced on certain islands.
 From here on out, the Galapagos Islands changed forever.
 It’s worth noting that these people weren’t aware of the real, natural value of the Galapagos; rather, they were completely oblivious to what the long-term impact would be.

-This same writing style is employed in Melville’s other book “The Encantadas” – one of his lesser-known works that consists of a wonderful series of writing sketches, anecdotes and thoughts on the Galapagos.
-In fact, during a visit to the islands by Melville himself, he himself explored locations such as Roca Redonda (off the northern tip of Isabela Island, viewable on our Western Islands itinerary) where supremely vertical cliffs were courageously climbed just to get a look at the view from above.
+This same writing style is employed in Melville’s other book “The Encantadas” – one of his lesser-known works that consist of a wonderful series of writing sketches, anecdotes, and thoughts on the Galapagos.
+In fact, during a visit to the islands by Melville himself, he himself explored locations such as Roca Redonda (off the northern tip of Isabela Island) where supremely vertical cliffs were courageously climbed just to get a look at the view from above.
 All of this just so he could write about the experience and also because the rock was simply there… waiting to be climbed.
 Such was the way of Melville, the adventurer.